 Louisiana’s budget is much better off under Governor Edwards.
 Three years ago, Louisiana faced a more than $2 billion budget deficit, the largest in our state’s history.
 Our hospitals and universities were suffering from years of deep cuts and unemployment was going up while our credit rating was going down.

 In 2018, Governor Edwards brought together both Republicans and Democrats to forge a bipartisan, fiscally responsible budget compromise.
-Thanks to that bipartisan budget compromise, Louisiana cut taxes by $600 million in 2018 and is running budget surpluses for the first time in a decade.
+Thanks to that bipartisan budget compromise, Louisiana cut taxes by $600 million from 2017 to 2018 and has had three consecutive years of budget surpluses for the first time in a decade.
 In those budget negotiations, Governor Edwards successfully fought to protect higher education, TOPS, hospitals, law enforcement funding and veterans affairs from needless and painful cuts.
 Now our critical priorities have reliable funding for the first time in a decade, more than two million Louisianans are working, and our credit rating is improving.
 With stable funding and budget surpluses, Louisiana can invest in our critical priorities without raising taxes.

 Governor Edwards has made state government more efficient, cutting hundreds of millions of dollars in state government spending and reducing the number of state government contracts by 25%.